GabenGar/next-js-site/README.md

 ```

 ### Clean database:

 ```sh
 npm run clean
 ```

 This drops all project tables, including migrations ones.

 ### Reset database:

 ```sh
 npm run reset
 ```

 This truncates all non-migration project tables.

-## MISC

-`scripts` folder is using CJS because ESM support in NextJS is experimental.